 For all open access articles, published in either an Elsevier Open Access journal or in one of our established journals which support open access, Elsevier offers a selection of Creative Commons user licenses.
 The choice is dependent on the journal in which you choose publish.
 Please refer to the journal's homepage for specific details.

 - Click here for a full overview of user licenses offered by Elsevier.

 How to choose a license

 It is important to understand what each user license permits and to check if your funding body requires a specific license.
 Once selected, Creative Commons licenses are non-revocable.
 For further details about what to consider before selecting a license see the Creative Commons website.

-Below is a quick reference guide of the permitted reuse of your article by readers on our platforms such as ScienceDirect under the different user license options available:
+Below is a quick reference guide of the permitted reuse of your article by readers on our platforms such as ScienceDirect under the different user license options available in our proprietary titles:

 Translate the article